vikas-032/Cloud-Computing-Learning/README.md

 MFA :- MFA (Multifactor Authentication) is an extra layer of security that requires users to provide two or more forms of verification,, like a password and a code from their phone, to access their accpunts.

+Function as a Service (FaaS)
+The Service provider handles all of the infrastructure, including servours, networking, and storage.